djfpaagman/zappi-ruby/README.md

 # Ruby Zappi

-This scripts generates a day to day CSV-like overview of the kWhs charged through your [Zappi V2][2].
+This scripts generates a day-to-day CSV-like overview of the kWhs charged through your [Zappi V2][2].
 It differentiates for two (high and low) tariffs.
 Example:

 ```csv